Online registration is now open for our 14th Annual Rockfish Tournament

 THE BOOM AT I-695

 In 2009, stakeholders for the Tidal Back River Watershed worked together to create a plan for improving the health of the watershed.
 Many individuals and groups were involved in order to address a variety of areas that relate to the health and well-being of the Tidal Back River Watershed.
 In February, 2010, a final report regarding the SWAP (Small Watershed Action Plan) for the Tidal Back River Watershed was created.
 BRRC was a significant stakeholder in this report along with various community groups and governmental agencies.
 One strategy for improving the tidal basin was the installation of a boom/trash collector south of the beltway.
 Efforts began to implement this strategy and the Boom at I-695 was operational by April 2011.
-Two million tons of litter and debris has been captured and removed by our dedicated boom crew since its inception.
+Five million pounds of litter and debris has been captured and removed by our dedicated boom crew since its inception.
 This strategy has made a significant impact on the health of the tidal portion of Back River and ultimately the Chesapeake Bay.
 For detailed information about the SWAP and our boom, check out our Boom Stats page.

 THE BEAUTY OF BACK RIVER